Decision dynamics in investment committees - Improving venture outcomes

 How does Swedish venture capital firm decision dynamics differ from US counterparts?
 Join us for a breakfast seminar hosted by the SSE House of Innovation, Swedish House of Finance and the Swedish Private Equity & Venture Capital Association (SVCA).

-Erik Wetter will lead the session focusing on novel insights from a pilot study from interviews with 30 Swedish VC investors, clarify the distinct roles and dynamics of Swedish investment committees, and discuss whether these differences constitute a comparative advantage or disadvantage.
+Erik Wetter lead the session focusing on novel insights from a pilot study from interviews with 30 Swedish VC investors, clarify the distinct roles and dynamics of Swedish investment committees, and discuss whether these differences constitute a comparative advantage or disadvantage.

 “It's really a million dollar question how to have an efficient IC setup” - VC investor 1 interview quote